 The QISE M.S. option is an emphasis area, or sub-plan, of the general M.S. in Optical Sciences program.
 As such, it follows the requirements of the general Optical Sciences M.S. program, as specified in the Graduate Handbook, with the following exceptions:

 - The QISE option requires the completion of a specific set of core courses, and restricts additional elective and lab courses.
-The course restrictions are summarized in the Appendices of the Graduate Handbook.
+The course requirements are summarized in the last section of the Graduate Handbook.

-- A PDF summary of QISE course requirements is available at the top of the Graduate Student Resources webpage.
+- A PDF summary of QISE course requirements is available on the Graduate Student Resources webpage.

 - The QISE option requires the completion of an M.S.
 Thesis or M.S.
 Report on a topic relevant to quantum information sciences and engineering.
 The topic must be approved by a faculty committee prior to working on the thesis or report in order to ensure that it meets the requirements of the QISE emphasis area.
 The emphasis area does not permit the completion of the program with a technical writing option.